 Equation 9.
 Cy,aIW=surva-1×ra×hCy-1,a-1h

 There are 27 distinct stocks of Chinook salmon in Puget Sound, each of them with varying levels of ocean survival and age composition (Myers et al. 1998).
 Some coarse estimates of ocean mortality are from Argue et al. (1983): the bi-monthly instantaneous mortality rates are 0.035, 0.015, and 0.0075 for ocean ages 1, 2, and 3+, respectively.
 These translate into annual survival estimates of 0.43, 0.69, and 0.83, which are estimates of the aggregated sources of natural mortality, and not attributable to any species-specific sources of mortality.
 Our goal was to roughly match the average age composition seen across stocks in Myers et al. (1998) prior to the large increases in the pinniped populations within Puget Sound, and treat the Chinook salmon population in Puget Sound as a single stock.
 We assume a single aggregate population with conditional probabilities of maturing at ocean ages 1, 2, 3, and 4 equal to 0.02, 0.45, 0.85, 1.0, respectively.
 From this, we estimate the average proportional age distribution (by ocean ages one to four) of adult fish returning to Puget Sound would be 0.05, 0.52, 0.37, and 0.06.
 These estimates are similar to the age composition of returning Puget Sound Chinook salmon averaged across stocks (Myers et al. 1998).
 For our forward projection model, we assume these ratios are constant for each cohort and year.

+Sensitivity analysis

+To address the uncertainty in our estimates of the consumption of Chinook salmon, we varied the length of juvenile Chinook between April and June, the fraction of juvenile Chinook in the predator diets, the total pinniped abundance, and the predator activity multipliers (𝛼 in Equation 3) between 50%, 100% and 150% of their mean estimates from the literature.
+When changing the fraction of juvenile Chinook in the pinniped diets, we assumed the increase or decrease of other Chinook age classes in the diets was uniform.
+For instance, if marginal proportion of juvenile Chinook in the harbor seal diets decreased from 31% (the base case) to 15.5% (a 50% reduction), then the diet fractions of Chinook with ocean ages of one to four increased by ~3.8%.
+When conducting the sensitivity analysis of Chinook consumption based on the predator attributes of abundance and activity multipliers, we did not vary the abundance of south resident killer whales because it is known without error, but we did increase their activity multipliers killer whale by the same ratio as the as the other predators.
+To illustrate the effects of the sensitivity analysis, we used 3X3 contingencies plots of the total number of Chinook consumed based the interaction between juvenile length and the fraction of juvenile Chinook in the pinniped diets, as well as the total number and the total biomass of Chinook consumed based on the interaction between pinniped abundance and the predator activity multipliers.
+The biomass of Chinook consumed will not change as a function of the smolt attributes because they are not assumed to affect the daily energy needs of the predators.

 Results